Skip to content

 0.5 / 1

-The company reports GHG emissions intensity (Scope 1 and 2) for its own processing operations as 0.13 in 2020 and 0.12 MT CO2 e/MT of product in 2021.
-However, this information is not externally verified and it is also unclear if this information only covers forestry operations of the company.
+The company reports GHG emissions intensity (Scope 1 and 2) for its own processing operations as 0.12 in 2021 and 0.13 MT CO2 e/MT of product in 2022.
+The intensity has increased in 2021 and it is also unclear if this information is specific to the forestry operations of the company.

 • Water, chemical and pest management Water, chemical and pest management